jaredjab/Capstone/README.md

     - Snow data wasn't collected on many weather stations.
 Some obviously never get snow, others were missing the sensor.
         - Excluded Snow Data from the analysis
 - NPS Data
-    - Visitor Use
+    - Visitation
-        - I spent a considerable amount of time unnecessarily manually cleaning excel sheets of data
+        - I spent a considerable amount of time manually cleaning excel sheets of data unnecessarily
             - I later realized there was a separate query building tool in the data portal that I used to create the exact CSV files I needed
     - Entrance Fees
         - This data was not readily downloadable or web-scrapable without spending a full day on it, so I manually entered the information; It wasn't much.
             - Unfortunately this information did not yield any interesting findings, and was ultimately excluded for time.
+    - Acreage
+        - This data had a some interesting facts, such as Alaska having more than half of all national park land, but ultimately did not lead to significant findings.
+It was removed from the presentation for time.
-    - Species Data
+    - Biodiversity
         - Certain parks lacked any species data, and were excluded from biodiversity-related analysis.

 ## Data Sources